-But he also warns about possible negative effects at a higher dosage.
+But he also warns about possible adverse effects at a higher dosage.

 “Overall if women are really thinking about this, they have to weigh the side effects against the potential for gain.”

-Indeed, Testosterone has several concerning side effects including acne, deepening of the voice, growth of hair on the face and chest, lower HDL (“good”) cholesterol levels, and male-pattern baldness.
-Although yet unproven, there is also concern that testosterone therapy could lead to breast cancer and heart disease, while women who have or have had breast or uterine cancer, high cholesterol, or heart or liver disease, are not recommended this therapy.
+Indeed, Testosterone has several concerning side effects, including acne, deepening of the voice, growth of hair on the face and chest, lower HDL (“good”) cholesterol levels, and male-pattern baldness.
+Although unproven, there is also concern that testosterone therapy could lead to breast cancer and heart disease.
+In contrast, women who have or have had breast or uterine cancer, high cholesterol, or heart or liver disease are not recommended this therapy.

-Women trying to become pregnant are asked to avoid testosterone therapy as well because its use during pregnancy risks a female fetus developing male traits.
-A new testosterone gel for women is currently being evaluated for these risks, in an extensive study.
+Women trying to become pregnant are asked to avoid testosterone therapy because its use during pregnancy risks a female fetus developing male traits.
+An extensive study is currently evaluating a new testosterone gel for women for these risks.
 However, attending to sexual disorders is complicated.

-A recent article in the Oxford Academic Journal of Clinical Endocrinology and Metabolism records the Global Position Statement for testosterone therapy for the treatment of women with HSDD.
+A recent article in the Oxford Academic Journal of Clinical Endocrinology and Metabolism records the Global Position Statement for testosterone therapy for treating women with HSDD.
 The position is endorsed by the International Menopause Society, The Endocrine Society, The European Menopause and Andropause Society, The International Society for Sexual Medicine,

 The International Society for the Study of Women’s Sexual Health, The North American Menopause Society, The Federacion Latinoamericana de Sociedades de Climaterio y Menopausia, The Royal College of Obstetricians and Gynecologists, The International Society of Endocrinology, The Endocrine Society of Australia, and The Royal Australian and New Zealand College of Obstetricians and Gynecologists.